fbpx

 Lordelo do Ouro (Lordship of Gold) gained its name from gold continuously arriving in ships from Africa and Brazil during the Portuguese Empire.
 Home to the chapel of Santa Catarina where you can see stunning views of the ocean, Lordelo do Ouro is a neighborhood of practical charm, which merged with Massarelos in 2013.

 Located in between Foz do Douro and the historic center, Lordelo do Ouro is perfectly situated.
-Close to spending the day with your family by the beach, but also not too far from the center.
+This quaint neighborhood offers the best of both worlds, perfect for spending the day with your family by the beach and close enough to the bustling city center.
 Many locals live here because houses are generally cheaper than in Foz and the center.
 If this is not enough of a selling point, homebuyers have spectacular views of the Douro River.

 Vila Nova de Gaia

-While technically still in Porto, on the other side of the River Douro, you have Vila Nova de Gaia.
-While many residents on the other side of the river (Porto city side) joke that the only good thing about Vila Nova de Gaia is its incredible view of Porto, this is unfair.
+On the other side of the River Douro to Porto, you have Vila Nova de Gaia.
+While many residents on the other side of the river (Porto city side) joke that the only good thing about the area is its incredible view of Porto, this is unfair.
 Nowadays, Vila Nova de Gaia has some of the most beautiful spots and you can find much cheaper properties on this side of the river.
-Additionally, Vila Nova de Gaia is still incredibly famous for its Port wine, where there are over 60 port cellars
+Additionally, Vila Nova de Gaia is still incredibly famous for its Port wine, where there are over 60 port wine cellars.

 To visit different port wine lodges for tours and tastings, cross the Dom Luís I Bridge.
 Rabelo boats that were originally used to transport wine barrels bob on the water’s surface as the cable car goes by in the distance.
 The steep lanes of Vila Nova de Gaia wind up to the mountaintop Serra do Pilar church, which offers panoramic views of Porto at sunset.